 The Engineering departments include Electronics, Chemical, Industrial & Management and Metallurgy & Materials.
 From the session 2010-2011, the University has introduced four new departments namely Energy & Environment, Petroleum & Gas, Telecommunication, and Computer System Engineering.

 The University offers four-year degree programmes in the field of engineering and five-year degree programmes in the field of architecture.

-In order to develop entrepreneurial qualities in the students and develop a base for impact based research DUET has recently established a Center for Innovation Research Creativity Learning and Entrepreneurship (CIRCLE).
+In order to develop entrepreneurial qualities in the students and develop a foundation for impact-based research, DUET has recently established a Center for Innovation Research Creativity Learning and Entrepreneurship (CIRCLE).
 The Center is expected to be the hub of research and also act as an incubator for students to enter into the world of industry and business.